NVIDIA-Omniverse/usd-plugin-samples/README.md

 repo.toml
 ```

-All example source code is kept in the `src` diretory, with each sub folder demonstrating a different type of USD plug-in.
+All example source code is kept in the `src` diretory, with each sub folder in the `usd-plugins` directory demonstrating a different type of USD plug-in.
 The remaining files are there to support the schema generation and build infrastructure necessary to create the plug-in libraries.
 This infrastructure uses an NVIDIA tool called `packman` to pull packages required for schema and makefile generation.
 These include the following:

 - USD builds compatible with NVIDIA Omniverse 104.x kit-based applications (USD 20.08)
-- A python distribution used to build the above USD packages
+- A python distribution used to build the above USD packages (Python 3.7)
 - A tool (`repo_usd`) used to generate schema code and makefiles in the desired format (Cmake / Premake)
 - The jinja python package (3.1.2) and its dependencies to support `usdGenSchema` (installed to a local folder via `repo_usd`)